Enjoy an evening of colours and sunset at one of the largest water fountains in the world

 There are historic sites such as the Enryaku-ji Temple in Mount Hiei and Hikone Castle.

-This is a destination that warrants more than a couple of hours and if you are in Kyoto and have the time, visit this lake which is the largest freshwater lake in Japan where you can also explore the surrounding areas.
+This is a destination that warrants more than a couple of hours.
+If you are in Kyoto and have the time, visit this lake which is the largest freshwater lake in Japan.
+For a whole day experience, you can also explore the surrounding areas.

 Ways to experience Lake Biwa and other areas of Kyoto: